ObjectDB Database Search

 What's next?

-This chapter introduced the basic principles of JPA using ObjectDB.
-You can go into details by reading the other chapters of this manual.
-If you prefer to get started with ObjectDB right away you can follow one of the following tutorials to create and run the example program that was described in
+This chapter introduced the basic principles of JPA with ObjectDB.
+For more details, see the other chapters in this manual.
+To start using ObjectDB immediately, follow one of the tutorials below to create and run the example program from this chapter: These tutorials explain how to run the example

 Eclipse Public License - v 1.0